ACWA Conference & Expo: Attendee Registration Terms & Conditions

 CANCELLATION OF EVENT

 ACWA will adhere to all local and state regulatory health and safety guidelines.
-In the event that ACWA must cancel the in-person event in Monterey due to environmental or regulatory requirements, all pre-registrations will be refunded.
+In the event that ACWA must cancel the in-person event due to environmental or regulatory requirements, all pre-registrations will be refunded.

 ASSUMPTION OF RISK, ACKNOWLEDGEMENT AND WAIVER